Last Updated on

 JAMB UTME subject combination (requirements) for Linguistics

-Prepare yourself well so you can score above 200 in JAMB UTME to be on a safe side (Just a piece of advice) because anything short of this score may deny you Admission/Post UTME.
-Of course, if you have a score below 180, you can consider College of Education or Polytechnic…
+The Joint Admission and Matriculation Board (JAMB) is a body responsible for your admission into the University or other institutions.
+Now I’m going to show you the compulsory JAMB subjects for Linguistics that you must register and I will honestly advise you to aim for a score of 200 and above in JAMB UTME instead of 180 to be on a safe side because anything short of that may deny you of Admission/Post UTME.
+Of course, if you have a score below 180, you can consider the College of Education or Polytechnic… Read how to answer and pass JAMB once.

 - Any Language and two other subjects